Introduction to Mesenchymal Stem Cells

 Frizzled-9, also known as CD348, was identified as part of a screen to detect MSC-specific markers.
 In bone marrow-derived MSCs, Frizzled-9 is expressed in CD271bright cells,51 whereas in placenta-derived MSCs, Frizzled-9 is expressed by highly clonogenic CD271/NGF dim cells.52 The difference in cell expression is likely due to the fact that MSC expression of CD271/NGF R appears to be dependent on the tissue source used for MSC isolation.

 TNAP, also referred to as Alkaline Phosphatase/ALPL, is identical to the Mesenchymal Stem Cell Antigen-1 (MSCA-1) and has been used as a marker for the prospective isolation of endometrium-derived MSCs.
 However, TNAP+ cells show limited multipotency and expression levels do not correlate with colony forming activity.53,54 Therefore, TNAP may be of limited use for MSC verification.
 Figure 4 shows expression of Alkaline Phosphatase in rat MSCs using flow cytometry.

 The use of markers to verify MSC identity serves as an important quality control step that can save significant time and reduce experimental variability.
 In an attempt to further decrease experimental variability, several labs have tried to increase the purity of isolated MSCs through positive and negative selection.
 Antibodies against CD45 or other hematopoietic markers can be used to negatively select MSCs, while antibodies against markers such as CD271/NGF R can be used to positively select MSCs.
 The success of positive and negative selection varies depending on the specificity of the marker, the starting cell population, and the isolation strategy.
 Although negative and positive selection of MSCs has gained acceptance in the field, there are some concerns over using such an isolation strategy.12 First, positive selection can lead to cross-linking of surface antigens, which may activate signaling pathways and alter cell phenotype.
 Second, any type of selection increases the risk of isolating a distinct cell population, which may preferentially differentiate towards a specific lineage.
 Despite these limitations, cells isolated by positive selection have been reported to have increased clonogenicity compared to cells isolated based on plastic adhesion.16,19,48,55

 Negative selection of cells is often preferred over positive selection since the isolated cells remain untouched by antibodies, beads, and magnets.
 In contrast, cells isolated by positive selection are labeled with antibodies and/or beads which may interfere with downstream applications and introduce experimental variability, either by preventing antibody binding or by stimulating signaling pathways.
-MSCs can be negatively selected by using a cocktail of antibodies to proteins expressed by hematopoietic cells.
+MSCs can be negatively selected by using a cocktail of antibodies to proteins expressed by hematopoietic cells (Figure 5).
 For human bone marrow stromal cells, common targets of negative selection include CD2, CD3, CD11b/Integrin alpha M, CD14, CD15/Lewis X, CD16/Fc gamma RIII, CD19, CD38, CD56/NCAM-1, CD66b/CEACAM-8, CD123/IL-3 R alpha, and CD235a/Glycophorin while CD45 and TER-119 are common targets for negative selection of murine MSCs.
 To improve the purity of negatively selected human MSCs, Modder et al. followed negative selection of MSCs (using antibodies to CD2, CD3, CD11b/Integrin alpha M, CD14, CD15/Lewis X, CD16/ Fc gamma RIII, CD19, CD56/NCAM-1, CD123/IL-3 R alpha, and CD235a/Glycophorin A) with fluorescence activated cell sorting (FACS) to isolate lin-/CD34-/CD31/PECAM-1- cells.
 56 This second selection step removed endothelial cells and precursors, yielding a cell population that was 97% negative for the hematopoietic marker CD45.56

 MSCs express high levels of CD271/NGF R while hematopoietic progenitor cells of the erythroid lineage express low levels of CD271/NGF R (CD271/NGF dim).
 Isolation of MSCs by CD271/NGF R positive selection is currently the gold standard to which new putative markers are compared.
 MSCs isolated by CD271/NGF R positive selection show lower hematopoietic cell contamination and higher clonogenicity compared to MSCs isolated by plastic adherence.16,48 Because CD271/NGF R is expressed by other cells in the bone marrow, selection by CD271/NGF R alone does not yield 100% pure MSCs.